-Mounting research evidence is also finding non-medical masks can reduce the wearer's exposure to infectious droplets as well.
+Mounting research evidence is also finding non-medical masks can reduce the wearer's exposure to infectious aerosols as well.
 On November 10, 2020 the CDC issued a statement to this effect, saying masks in some cases filtered nearly 50 per cent of fine particles for the wearer.
 They added however the level of mask protection is dependent on design, fit and materials used.
+They suggested, the prevention benefit of masking is derived from the combination of reducing exposure to potentially infectious aerosols from the wearer (source control) and reduced exposure of the uninfected wearer (personal protection).